Skip To Content

 Promoting Non-Ideological K-12 Education

-Liberated Ethnic Studies is a divisive and partisan educational philosophy that divides us by our immutable characteristics and denies our shared humanity.
-Unfortunately, Liberated Ethnic Studies is increasing common in Washington’s K-12 schools and endorsed in the Washington State Office of Superintendent of Public Instruction (OSPI) Ethnic Studies Framework and in the State Board of Education’s (SBE) Resolution of Intent to establish an ethnic studies graduation requirement and the “explicit anti-racist lens” through which all K-12 classes will be taught.
+Liberated Ethnic Studies is a divisive, partisan philosophy that divides us by our immutable characteristics and denies our shared humanity.
+Liberated Ethnic Studies is increasingly common in Washington’s K-12 schools.
+It is endorsed in the Washington State Office of Superintendent of Public Instruction (OSPI) Ethnic Studies Framework and in the State Board of Education’s (SBE) Resolution of Intent to establish an ethnic studies graduation requirement with an “explicit anti-racist lens” through which all K-12 classes will be taught.

 Contact Us